collectd/collectd/README.md

     - csv
       Write to comma separated values (CSV) files.
 This needs lots of diskspace but is extremely portable and can be analysed with almost every program that can analyse anything.
-Even Microsoft's Excel..
+Even Microsoft's Excel.

     - grpc
       Send and receive values over the network using the gRPC framework.